This is a list of species in The Future Is Wild and the tropes that fit them.

-- Shapeshifter: Like today's slime molds, it's able to change its form into different objects, such as the fruit that the Megasquid prefers.
-This is how it can get inside the Megasquid to control it and use the Megasquid to spread itself around.
+- Shapeshifter: Like today's slime molds, it's able to change its form into different objects, such as the Lichen Fruits that the Megasquid prefers.
+This is how it can get inside the Megasquid to control it, and ends up using the Megasquid to spread itself around.

 - Sticky Situation: Any Forest Flish that ends up flying into its sticky tendrils will get stuck and digested.

-- Expy: They fill the same role as tropical birds.
+- Fantastic Fauna Counterpart: They fill the same role as tropical birds.
 Though in comparison with their size, they also fill the niche of butterflies.

 - Flying Seafood Special: Like Flish, they're capable of flight, and even hang upside down like bats.

-- Abnormal Ammo: Throws random stuff like branches and fruit at the Megasquid.
+- Abnormal Ammo: They can throw random stuff like branches and fruit at the Megasquid.

 - Big Damn Heroes: When they save their young from a Megasquid.

-- Edible Ammunition: Won't hesitate to throw fruits at any Megasquid that captures a young one.
+- Edible Ammunition: They won't hesitate to mob any Megasquid that captures their young.

-- Mama Bear/Papa Wolf: Are very protective of family members, especially children, and if a young Squibbon gets caught by a Megasquid the entire group will attack it via pelting it with thrown objects until it releases the captured victim.
+- Mama Bear/Papa Wolf: Squibbon are very protective of family members, especially children.
+If a young Squibbon gets caught by a Megasquid, the entire group will attack it, pelting it with objects until the captured Squibbon is recued.

 - Zerg Rush: In contrast to the solitary Megasquid, the Squibbons use numbers to confront danger.